Colombia President Denies Expelling Venezuelas Guaido - UrduPoint

 Last month, a Venezuelan official said free presidential elections in 2024 were dependent on the lifting of sanctions.

-- 'Making noise' - Guaido said in a statement Monday he had walked across the border from Venezuela to Colombia.
+Guaido said in a statement on Monday that he had walked across the border from Venezuela to Colombia.

 "I have just arrived in Colombia, in the same way as millions of Venezuelans before me -- on foot," he said.